PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 ## Features to implement
 - if any request times out the token; delete from the cookies, and redirect to /login. (disconnect method in auth service) (https://angular.io/guide/router) (https://angular.io/guide/http#intercepting-requests-and-responses)

+- Accessibility with theme color pickers.

+- Keep the favorite language (or the one selected before login / register) in state, use it to fill the favorite language field default value on registration.

+## Todo
+- Must use the snackbar for every failed/successful requests.

+- Register form will be in a linear stepper https://material.angular.io/components/stepper/overview
 - Register : Mark invalid the email on 422 error
   - Store every failed attempt in a Set to ensure uniqueness. (trigger validation after insert)
   - Check every input. (with custom validator ?
 NotInArray ?)

-- Accessibility with theme color pickers.
-- Ensure all components are standalone : https://angular.io/guide/standalone-components

-- Keep the favorite language (or the one selected before login / register) in state, use it to fill the favorite language field default value on registration.

-## Todo
-- Must use the snackbar for every failed/successful requests.

 - Fix style issue in auth.layout
-- Register form will be in a linear stepper https://material.angular.io/components/stepper/overview

 - refresh user on page change

+- sort the enrollments after filter by :
+  - formation name asc
+  - status asc

+- button to show in modal(?) the message on enrollment if it's not NULL.

 ## Features to improve :
 - Create a custom file import component to avoid using the default input style.
 The style is unavailable in Angular Material.